 We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapies for the treatment of liver and cardio-metabolic diseases.
-Our lead product candidate, BIO89-100, a specifically engineered glycoPEGylated analog of FGF21, is currently being developed for the treatment of NASH and for the treatment of SHTG.
-NASH is a severe form of NAFLD, characterized by inflammation and fibrosis in the liver that can progress to cirrhosis, liver failure, HCC and death.
+Our lead product candidate, BIO89-100, a specifically engineered glycoPEGylated analog of FGF21, is currently being developed for the treatment of nonalcoholic steatohepatitis ("NASH") and for the treatment of severe hypertriglyceridemia ("SHTG").
+NASH is a severe form of nonalcoholic fatty liver disease, characterized by inflammation and fibrosis in the liver that can progress to cirrhosis, liver failure, hepatocellular carcinoma and death.
 There are currently no approved products for the treatment of NASH.
 In September 2020, we announced positive topline data from the Phase 1b/2a trial of BIO89-100 in NASH.
-In December 2020, we initiated a paired-biopsy open-label cohort as part of the Phase 1b/2a trial in NASH patients assessing histology endpoints with topline data anticipated by the end of 2021.
-In April 2021, we announced that we received written guidance from the U.S. Food and Drug Administration ("FDA") on the design of our planned Phase 2b trial ENLIVEN evaluating BIO89-100 for the treatment of patients with fibrosis stage 2 or 3 NASH, including agreement on the use of a liquid formulation.
-A total of approximately 200 patients will receive either one of two different weekly doses or an every two-week dose of BIO89-100 or placebo for 24 weeks followed by a blinded extension phase of an additional 24 weeks for a total treatment period of 48 weeks.
-The primary efficacy outcome measures at Week 24 will include the two key histology-based endpoints of NASH resolution without worsening of fibrosis and the improvement of fibrosis ≥ 1 stage without worsening of NASH.
-We plan to initiate the ENLIVEN trial in the second quarter of 2021.
+In December 2020, we initiated a paired-biopsy open-label cohort, as part of the Phase 1b/2a trial in NASH patients to demonstrate BIO89-100's potential benefits on histology endpoints.
+In July 2021, we completed target enrollment of 20 biopsy-confirmed NASH patients in this study and anticipate reporting topline data by the end of 2021.
+In June 2021, we initiated our Phase 2b trial ENLIVEN study evaluating BIO89-100 for the treatment of patients with fibrosis stage 2 or 3 NASH.
+A total of approximately 216 patients will receive either 15 mg or 30 mg weekly doses or 44 mg every two-week dose of BIO89-100 or placebo for 24 weeks followed by a blinded extension phase of an additional 24 weeks for a total treatment period of 48 weeks.
+The primary efficacy outcome measures at Week 24 will include the two key histology-based endpoints of NASH resolution without worsening of fibrosis and the improvement of fibrosis > 1 stage without worsening of NASH.
+We are also planning a pharmacokinetic study of BIO89-100 in NASH patients with compensated cirrhosis (fibrosis stage F4).
+The study is designed to evaluate the pharmacokinetics, safety and tolerability of BIO89-100 administered as a single 30 mg dose and is expected to initiate in the

 SHTG is a condition identified by severely elevated levels of triglycerides (greater than or equal to 500 mg/dL), which is associated with an increased risk of NASH, cardiovascular events and acute pancreatitis.
-We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 and expect to report topline data in the second half of 2021.
+We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 and expect to report topline data in the first half of 2022.

 We commenced operations in 2018 and have devoted substantially all of our resources to raising capital, acquiring our initial product candidate, identifying and developing BIO89-100, licensing certain related technology, conducting research and development activities (including preclinical studies and clinical trials) and providing general and administrative support for these operations.
-Prior to our initial public offering ("IPO"), we had funded our operations primarily from the issuance and sale of capital stock.
-In November 2019, we completed our IPO pursuant to which we issued 6,100,390 shares of our common stock at a price of \$16.00 per share.
-We received net proceeds of \$87.7 million from the IPO.

 In July 2020, we completed an underwritten public offering of 3,047,040 shares of our common stock at a public offering price of \$27.50 per share.
-We received net proceeds of \$78.2 million after deducting underwriters' discounts and commissions of \$5.0 million and offering costs of approximately \$0.6 million.
+We received net proceeds of \$78.2 million after deducting underwriters' discounts and commissions of \$5.0 million and offering costs of \$0.6 million.
 In September 2020, we completed an underwritten public offering of 3,025,000 shares of our common stock, at a public offering price of \$28.00 per share.
-We received net proceeds of \$79.5 million after deducting underwriting discounts and commissions of \$4.6 million and offering costs of approximately \$0.6 million.
+We received net proceeds of \$79.5 million after deducting underwriting discounts and commissions of \$4.6 million and offering costs of \$0.6 million.